Skip to main content

 MCP for AI assistants

-How we differ: the data-contract specialists validate.
-We operationalize.
-Gable raised on the contract-validation thesis; Kirimana is a superset that includes validation plus apply, dispatch, audit, redaction, AI gating, and compliance reporting.
+How we differ: the contract specialists validate.
+We operationalise.
+Gable raised on the contract-validation thesis; Kirimana is a superset that adds apply, audit, federation, migration verbs, and a typed lifecycle — running on top of ODCS v3 as the canonical standard.

 vs Unity Catalog / Microsoft Purview / Snowflake Horizon (vendor-native governance)